khezen/mergejson/README.md

-Merge 2 documents into a new document.
+Recursively merge json documents in a new one.

 # Node.js Usage